chucumber/mctoolkit/_posts/0001-01-01-are-you-listening.markdown

 The conversation about AI characters led to the creation of an original song called ‘Fictional Guys’, and the stev research led to an image of a spirit from Norway’s past, an ‘echo of an echo’, a ‘forgotten memory’ as the young artist described it.
 He decided to interrupt the formal introduction of the event by appearing and moving across the gallery space, chanting his stev.
 There was also prerecorded sound that he had created in the speakers that included cave recordings and his layered voice.
 We explored his movement so that he could glide, accelerate, and decelerate around the space, finding his path and intention.
 He wore a headlamp under his cloak hood, creating a face of light that illuminated the path ahead of him.
 His other character, the cave explorer, found himself in the room, projecting the shadows of the audience on the walls.
 As he approached the stage, Madelaine’s drum called to him, and he followed the sound, finding and illuminating hand-drawn pictures on the wall at the end of the room.

 The morning was also spent making a music video for ‘With You’ in the workshop room while people wandered through and became part of it.
-Omar looked for props and objects to include, including bubbles that he found spontaneously and started blowing into view
+Omar looked for props and objects to include, including bubbles that he found spontaneously and started blowing into view.

 <div class="video-container">
   <iframe